AdMoR/admor.github.io/_posts/2023-06-03-Building a UI for a generative AI app - Part 1.markdown

 ## Idea 1 : the brute force approach

-Idea 1 :
+The overview of the logic

-- A script is transformed into N scenes
+- A story is a set of 10 scenes represent by 1 image each
-- For each scene, create K images with a txt2img model
+- For each scene, create 15 images to choose from (with a txt2img model)
-- Let it run for X hours
-- The UI is useful to let the user select the best images
+- A UI allows me to pick the best image for each scene

-Why this approach :

-- Depending on your hardware, you can wait a rather long time to get all the frames necessary generated
-- Also, txt2img technology is not perfect, there is sometimes obvious generation artifact that can ruin an image value (see example)

-#### Some example visuals
+#### > Some example visuals